-Although, the camelina plant has been around for over 3,000 years, most people haven’t heard of it.
-It’s a versatile oil that is not only good for skin and hair care, Its unique flavor and high smoke point (475° Fahrenheit) make it a food-lover’s favorite.
+The camelina plant has been around for over 3,000 years, yet most people haven’t heard of it even though it’s been cultivated in European countries for centuries.
+It’s a versatile oil that’s not only good for skin and hair, its unique flavor and high smoke point (475° Fahrenheit) make it a food-lover’s favorite, as well.

-Camelina oil is an annual in the mustard family.
-Oil is extracted from its seeds. family It resembles flax oil in appearance, but its shelf life is much more stable, preventing rancidity.
-Its botanical name is Camelina Sativa Seed Oil and it’s been cultivated in European countries for over 3,000 years.
+Camelina oil is an annual found within the mustard family, the oil being extracted from the seeds.
+Its appearance is similar to flax oil, but its shelf life is much more stable, which prevents rancidity.
+The botanical name is Camelina Sativa Seed Oil.

-1. Camelina oil is rich in antioxidants, monounsaturated fats, and omega 3 fatty acids, which makes it a highly nourishing oil for both internal and external use.
+1. Is rich in antioxidants, monounsaturated fats, and omega 3 fatty acids, making it a highly nourishing oil for both internal and external use.

-2. It has emollient, anti-inflammatory, and moisturizing properties, and is used as an ingredient in face and body lotions.
-These properties make it a great choice for inflammatory skin conditions like acne, psoriasis and eczema.
+2. Has emollient, anti-inflammatory, and moisturizing properties, and is used as an ingredient in face and body lotions.
+These properties make it a great choice for inflammatory skin conditions, such as acne, psoriasis and eczema.

-3. It resembles flax oil in appearance, but its shelf life is more stable and the vitamin E content prevents it from going rancid.
-The shelf life is 18 months from press date.
+3. Resembles flax oil, but is more stable.
+The vitamin E content prevents it from going rancid, with the shelf life being 18 months from press date.

-4. Considered a dry oil, it makes an outstanding carrier oil and is used in conjunction with other oils in cosmetics and beauty care products.
-It is often used as a massage oil due to its subtle, nutty aroma, and its superb ability to penetrate the skin.
+4. Considered a dry oil, camelina oil makes an outstanding carrier oil and is used in conjunction with other oils in cosmetics and beauty care products.
+It’s often used as a massage oil due to its subtle, nutty aroma, and its superb ability to penetrate the skin.

-5. When oils are heated they can oxidize and create free radicals.
+5. Heating oils can cause them to oxidize, which creates free radicals.
 Camelina oil prevents free radical damage due to its high vitamin E content, which makes the oil heat-stable.
-This means it can be heated to high temperatures and still maintain its beneficial properties.
+This means it can be heated to high temperatures when cooking to maintain its beneficial properties.

-6. Camelina oil is good for nourishing the scalp and combats dandruff, while protecting the hair against free radical damage.
-It’s a favorite for hot oil scalp massages.
+6. Great for nourishing the scalp and reducing dandruff, while protecting the hair against free radical damage.
+Camelina oil is a favorite for hot oil scalp massages.

-8. Camelina oil can be used as an alternative to olive oil for making salad dressings and sauces or just drizzling over food.
+8. Can be used as an alternative to olive oil for making salad dressings and sauces or just drizzling over food.
 Unlike olive oil, however it has a high smoke point so won’t oxidize while heated.
-This smoke point rivals coconut and grapeseed oils and refined cooking oils.
+This smoke point rivals coconut oil, grapeseed oil and refined cooking oils.

-9. Used topically, it reduces the pain, swelling, and inflammation of arthritis, while improving joint mobility.
-It quells inflammation when taken internally, as well, due to its high omega fatty acid content.
+9. Used topically, camelina oil reduces the pain, swelling, and inflammation of arthritis, while improving joint mobility.
+It quells inflammation when taken internally, as well due to its high omega fatty acid content.

-10. Camelina oil supports brain, nerve, and eye health.
-Fatty acids, including EPA, DHA, and alpha linoleic acid protect against cognitive decline, Alzheimer’s disease, nerve damage, and macular degeneration.
-It being considered as a bio fuel alternative to corn.
+10. Supports brain, nerve, and eye health.
+Fatty acids, including EPA, DHA, and alpha linoleic acid, protect against cognitive decline, Alzheimer’s disease, nerve damage, and macular degeneration.
+The oil is being considered as a biofuel alternative to corn.

-Camelina oil is an underappreciated, anti-inflammatory oil with an impressive fatty acid profile and antioxidant properties.
-It’s versatility makes it fantastic for both internal and external use.
+Camelina oil is an under-appreciated, anti-inflammatory oil with an impressive fatty acid and antioxidant profile.
+The oil’s versatility makes it fantastic for both internal and external use.
 In fact, just one tablespoon provides the recommended daily allowance of omega 3s and vitamin E.